Big City (shopping mall)

 Big City (遠東巨城購物中心) is a shopping mall in East District, Hsinchu, Taiwan that opened on April 28, 2012.
 It is owned and operated by Far Eastern Group.
 With a total floor area of 340,000 m2, it is the largest shopping center in Hsinchu City and Northern Taiwan.
 Since 2015, it has set a record of 10 billion NT$ of sales within three and a half years of operation, and has squeezed into Taiwan's top eight shopping malls in terms of sales revenue.
 In the first half of 2017, the number of Facebook check-ins was ranked second in Taiwan, with 2.5 million times second only to Taiwan Taoyuan International Airport.
 In 2019, its revenue reached NT$12.3 billion, making it the top 7 shopping malls in Taiwan in terms of sales revenue.
-Main core stores of the mall include A.mart, citysuper, Daiso, Eslite Bookstore, H&M, Muji, Sisley, Starbucks, Vieshow Cinemas and various themed restaurants.
+Main core stores of the mall include Sogo, A.mart, citysuper, Daiso, Eslite Bookstore, H&M, Muji, Sisley, Starbucks, Vieshow Cinemas and various themed restaurants.
 In October 2021, the third authorized Lego store in Taiwan opened in the mall.